Health Information Technology (HIT) Medical Coding Certificate

 Medical Coding Certificate

-The Health Information Technology (HIT) Medical Coding Certificate is designed as an entry level program for students who want a career in health information technology.
+The 19-credit hour Health Information Technology (HIT) Medical Coding Certificate is designed as an entry level program for students who want a career in health information technology.

-- Courses apply toward the associate degree for those who wish to extend their education and qualify for the Registered Health Information Technician (HIT).
+- Courses apply toward the accredited Associate's degree for those who wish to extend their education and qualify for the Registered Health Information Technician (HIT).

 Fast Track HIT Medical Coding Certificate students have the additional benefit of a complimentary, focused CCA Exam Review course.
 The non-credit course includes supplemental study aids and CCA mock exams and serves as a valuable supplement to a candidate's overall exam preparation plan.
 Students pay only for course materials and not for course tuition.